PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 intentionally absent future owner is xfailed.
 Phase-store validation remains `2 passed`, production remains unchanged, the raw/managed inventory remains 30/28, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.

+The latest extraction gives the very-late SiNet recovery tail and its adjacent residual-affine/PReLU cleanup one explicit context owner.
+The owner preserves the exact existing order, forwards the existing terminal SiNet context to the tail, forwards its embedded `ModelIR` to the public PReLU implementation, and returns both complete raw results by identity.
+The lowerer records element `[1]` directly at the unchanged PReLU phase and removes the unconsumed very-late SiNet local; indexed convergence remains immediately before it and residual-affine fan-out remains immediately after it.

+The implementation does not change either child pass, the retained lowerer compatibility wrapper, independent attention and SiNet call routes, public interfaces, artifacts, dependencies, or TensorFlow isolation.
+The deliberately captured first affected run reported `339 passed / 22 failed`; all 22 failures were stale structure assertions caused by the ownership move.
+After those assertions were made owner-aware, focused `5`, affected `361`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Static checks pass, the raw/managed unconsumed inventory decreases from 30/28 to 29/27, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.